wetransform/hc-documentation/docs/setup-hc/edit-metadata-config/2015-02-10-theme-edit-metadata.md

 This option relates to TG Requirement 3.6: metadata/2.0/req/sds/coupled-resource in the Technical Guidance for the implementation of INSPIRE dataset and service metadata based on ISO/TS 19139:2007, Version 2.2.0.
 There are multiple, valid approaches to providing the required link to metadata.
 Activation of this option satisfies the GDI-DE convention, which expects that references to the dataset metadata in the ```operatesOn``` element in service metadata is the same as the dataset metadata identifier code.
 The dataset metadata identifier code consists of a namespace and ID forming a URL to the GDI-DE registry.
 By default, hale»connect populates the coupled resource link in the ```operatesOn``` element using a URL containing a fragment identifier pointing to the ```gmd:MD_DataIdentification``` element.
 The default approach can be overridden through activation of this option.

+This profile is included in the metadata profile entitled: "Conventions of GDI-DE (implicitly includes specific other profiles)".

 Example:

 ```
 <srv:operatesOn xlink:href="https://registry.gdi-de.org/id/de.ni.lk.ni.csw/6857805e-ccfd-488f-93bc-c2bb41f6062d" uuidref="ce78d145-bc82-4278-8ae2-a484d68c7eb1"/>
 ```

+**Conventions of GDI-DE (implicitly includes specific other profiles)**

+This option includes the metadata profiles entitled: *Use \"information\" as online function code for WFS (GDI-DE convention)* and *Use MDIdentifier code for operatesOn (GDI-DE convention)*.
+The purpose of this metadata profile is to provide users interested in generating GDI-DE compliant metadata the ability to do so using a single profile.
+It is recommended to enable the profile in both the dataset and service metadata.

 **Configuring metadata profiles**

 Metadata profiles can be selected in the dataset and service metadata sections of a published dataset via the UI.